hmrc/customs-declare-exports/README.md

 sbt:scalafmt::test  # check .sbt sources
 ```

+### Pre-merge check
+There is a script called `precheck.sh` that runs all tests, examine their coverage and check if all the files are properly formatted.
+It is a good practise to run it just before pushing to GitHub.

 ### Seed mongo

 To provide high number of declarations (20 000) in system run